spapanik/dj_settings/README.rst

   :alt: Code style
   :target: https://github.com/psf/black

-``dj_settings`` offers way to add django settings in a way that has been battle-tested for years in numerous UNIX apps, reading from the value ``/etc/<conf_path>`` or ``~/.config/<conf_path>`` or ``<proj_path>/<conf_path>`` or an ``ENV VAR``, allowing overriding from the next read location.
+``dj_settings`` offers way to add project settings in a way that has been battle-tested for years in numerous UNIX apps, reading from the value ``/etc/<conf_path>`` or ``~/.config/<conf_path>`` or ``<proj_path>/<conf_path>`` or an ``ENV VAR``, allowing overriding from the next read location.
+It's mainly targeting django, but it can be used as a general settings parser

 In a nutshell
 -------------